 SECTION 54: PHYSICAL FACILITIES, OBSTETRICAL FACILITIES.

-The obstetrical suite shall be located and designated to prohibit non-related traffic through the unit.
+General.
+The obstetrical unit shall be located and designated to prohibit non-related traffic through the unit.
+When delivery and operating rooms are in the same suite, access and service arrangements shall be such that neither staff nor patients need to travel through one area to reach the other.
 Except as permitted otherwise herein, existing facilities being renovated shall, as far as practicable, provide all the required support services.